ChimeraOS/chimeraos/README.md

 # gamerOS: the definitive couch gaming experience

 ## What is it?
-gamerOS is an experimental installer script that, when run, results in a minimal Arch Linux system capable of playing Steam games in big picture mode out of the box. gamerOS has aspirations to be its own distribution focused exclusively on gaming and can be thought of as an alternative to SteamOS.
+gamerOS is an operating system focused exclusively on a couch gaming experience and can be thought of as an alternative to SteamOS.

 ## Features